I’m the fairest thing that ever happened to you. I know because I once saw the whole thing. You could say I asked for it.

 “God,” I waited and then started again.

 I let the fire in my chest build with each name I said until I could feel the slow burning rise to full flame.
-I waited until I could feel the full pounding of the floor dropping out.
+I waited until I could feel the full pounding of the floor dropping out, until I was hovering in air, until I was on the cloud.
+It’s the pyre I’ve been waiting for: the charred ribs, the suckled breasts, the ghosts that waft out of the ropes.
 I waited until I knew who to ask for; until I heard someone say it.

-“God,” I started again, and let it be known I was not in fear, I was not shaking.
+“God,” I started again, and let it be known I was not in fear, I was not shaking, I was not anxious.
 “Whose answered prayer am I?”

+There is no trepidation.
 You only enter with one affirmation.
 You only enter with perfect love and perfect trust or you do not enter us.
-I waited until I heard YES! from a near distance before I made my way to us.
+I waited until I heard YES! from a near distance before I made my way towards us.